Cherry Balsamic Pork Chops

 Not included in your delivery

 Wash and dry all produce.
-Adjust rack to upper position and preheat oven to 450 degrees.
-Halve potatoes lengthwise.
+Preheat oven to 450 degrees.
+Cut potatoes in half lengthwise.
 Halve, peel, and thinly slice shallot.

 Toss potatoes on a baking sheet with a drizzle of oil, thyme, and a pinch of salt and pepper.
-Roast in oven until tender and browned, 20-25 minutes total (we’ll add more items to the sheet after 10 minutes).
+Roast until tender and browned, 20-25 minutes total (we’ll be adding more items to the sheet after 10 minutes).

-Pour vinegar into pan with shallot and let simmer until reduced by half.
+Add shallot and a drizzle of oil to pan used for pork.
+Lower heat to medium.
+Cook, tossing, until lightly browned, 4-5 minutes.
+Pour in balsamic vinegar and let simmer until reduced by half.
 Stir in 1 TBSP jam (we sent more) and 1 TBSP water.
-Season with salt, pepper, and up to ½ tsp sugar to taste.
+Season with salt, pepper, and up to ½ tsp sugar (to taste).
 Remove pan from heat and add 1 TBSP butter, stirring to melt.

-A few minutes before potatoes and broccoli are done, return pork to pan with glaze and place over medium heat.
-Turn pork to coat and cook to desired doneness, 1-2 minutes.
-Divide between plates and drizzle with any remaining glaze in pan.
-Serve with broccoli and potatoes on the side.
+A few minutes before potatoes and broccoli are done, return pork to pan, place over medium heat and turn to coat in glaze.
+Allow pork to come to desired doneness, 1-2 minutes.
+Divide between plates and serve with broccoli and potatoes.